-5 Cheapest “Dagashi” Snacks that are popular with Japanese children
+The Japan’s 5 Cheapest Snacks that are Popular with Children

 Have you ever heard that there is a snack genre unique to Japan that is especially popular among children?
-The name of the Japanese snack genre is “Dagashi (駄菓子)”.
+As you may already know, the name of the Japanese snack genre is “Dagashi (駄菓子)”.

-Dagashi are cheap snacks and candies with a relatively small size, which are so-called junk foods.
-In Japan, the cheapest Dagashi snacks are being sold for only 10 yen (about 0.09 U.S. Dollars), so it is fun for kids to choose such cheap Dagashi snacks because they can buy various kinds of Dagashi with a small change.
+In Japan, the cheapest Dagashi snacks only cost 10 yen (about 0.1 USD), so it is fun for kids to choose such cheap snacks as they can buy many varieties even with a small change.

-Today, I want to introduce 5 Dagashi snacks available for only 10 yen in Japan that are popular with children in particular, all of which I used to enjoy as well when I was a kid.
-These are being sold not only at many supermarkets, drugstores, and convenience stores in Japan, but they are also available on Amazon.com.
+Therefore this time, I will introduce 5 Dagashi snacks available for 10 yen in Japan that are popular with children in particular, all of which I actually used to enjoy as a kid.

 Oyatsu Calpas is a Japanese semi-dry sausage snack like a cross between beef jerky and salami.
-This Dagashi snack only costs 10 yen in Japan.
-It is not spicy but easy to eat, and really tasty despite the price.
-Therefore, Oyatsu Calpas is not only recommended to kids, but it also makes adults satisfied because the Japanese sausage snack goes perfectly with beer.
+The Japanese sausage is not spicy at all and tastes really good for the price 10 yen.
+Therefore, Oyatsu Calpas is not only recommended as a treat for kids, but the Dagashi snack also can make adults satisfied.
+In fact, the sausage snack goes perfectly with beer.

 The snack name, Mochi Taro is composed of 2 Japanese words.
-The former, “Mochi (餅)” refers to sticky plain glutinous rice cakes, while the latter, “Taro (太郎)” is a common Japanese boy’s name, but Mochi Taro is a crispy snack made from wheat flour and starch, not rice.
-Nevertheless, this Dagashi snack is a little salty and has a nice crispy texture just like an Okaki rice cracker.
-It is a simple snack but tastes good.
+The former “Mochi (餅)” usually refers to sticky plain glutinous rice cakes, while the latter “Taro (太郎)” is a common Japanese boy’s name.
+But Mochi Taro is a crispy snack made from wheat flour and starch, not rice.
+Nevertheless, this Dagashi snack has a right amount of salt and a pleasant crispy texture like a traditional Japanese rice cracker Okaki.
+It is a simple snack yet really yummy.

 |Marukawa Bubble Gum Assort Pack|

-Marukawa Fusen Gum is a Japanese bubble gum with fruity flavor.
-This bubble gum Dagashi is very famous in Japan as a long-seller item.
-The price of 10 yen has never been changed for decades, but even now, the bubble gum has a satisfying flavor like real fruit.
-Each of the flavors has a different color of sugar coating that is associated with some fruit.
+Marukawa Fusen Gum are fruit-flavored bubble gum balls.
+This chewing bubble gum is very famous in Japan as a long-selling Dagashi.
+Amazingly, the price of 10 yen has never been changed for decades, but even now, the bubble gum has a satisfying flavor like real fruit.
+Each flavor has a different color of sugar coating which is associated with some fruit.

-When you hear “Kabayaki (蒲焼き)”, you may bring broiled eel to mind, but the main ingredient of Kabayaki-san Taro is walleye pollack, and this snack is a famous fish paste Dagashi snack available for only 10 yen.
-Kabayaki-san Taro is salty-sweet in taste with a little spiciness like a Kabayaki sauce.
-It is quite hard and tough in texture so that you will either like it or dislike it.
+When you hear “Kabayaki (蒲焼き)”, you may bring broiled eel to mind, but the main ingredient of Kabayaki-san Taro is walleye pollack.
+This fish paste Dagashi snack is salty sweet with a little spiciness like a Kabayaki sauce.
+It is quite hard and tough in texture so you will either like it or dislike it.